SFMasters/SFmasters/README.md

                 if (fieldDescribe.getType() == Schema.DisplayType.Picklist) {
                     picklistValues = new List<String>();

-                    // Check if this is Product Group field on Opportunity - apply native record type filtering if (objectName == 'Opportunity' && caseSensitiveFieldName == 'Product_Group__c') {
+                    // Check if this is Product Group field on Opportunity - apply UI API dynamic filtering if (objectName == 'Opportunity' && caseSensitiveFieldName == 'Product_Group__c') {
                         try {
-                            // Find the Record Type ID by developer name using native approach Id recordTypeId = null;
+                            // Find the Record Type ID by developer name Id recordTypeId = null;
                             for (Schema.RecordTypeInfo rtInfo : describeResult.getRecordTypeInfos()) {
                                 if (rtInfo.getDeveloperName() == 'Financial_Solutions_Opportunity') {